richardgirges/express-fileupload/README.md

 If you want to parse `urlencoded` requests, [use body-parser](https://github.com/expressjs/body-parser#bodyparserurlencodedoptions).

-#### &raquo; Support for Node v4.x.x and above
+#### &raquo; No more support for < Node.js v4
-No more support for Node 0.8+.
+No more support for versions of Node older than v4.
 Use with lower versions of Node at your own risk!

 # Install
 ```bash